 DR. FATE7 of 12There have been more than a handful of characters who have worn the Helm of Nabu and been bestowed the mantle of Dr. Fate, all of them powerful in their own right.
 Except, that is, for Jared Stevens as the monosyllabic "Fate" that was a less than stellar run.

 The spellcasting abilities actually come from the helmet, but the rest of the costume doesn't leave the wearer totally defenseless, giving them flight, super strength, and limited telekinesis.
-A new Dr. Fate made his debut in the New 52’s Earth-2, and a second version in the mainstream DC Universe has anchored his own title for almost a year – though that title seems to be ending when DC undergoes its Rebirth in June.
+The current Doctor Fate is a supporting character in "Rebirth's" Blue Beetle.

 Recommended Reading: The Immortal Dr. Fate